dineshr93/AOSPBuildFileParser/README.md

 ```

-The Parsers are taken from Soong build system in the AOSP and are available under Apache-2.0 License
+The Core Parsers are taken from Soong build system in the AOSP and are available under Apache-2.0 License to reuse and modify.

+This repo is for tracing the Suppliers code specific AOSP dependencies for OSS compliance activity